Pride N Joy

-"Pride N Joy" is a song written by American rapper Fat Joe.
-The song features Kanye West, Miguel, Jadakiss, Mos Def, DJ Khaled, Roscoe Dash and Busta Rhymes, although Kanye West and Roscoe Dash are the main features with Roscoe doing the hook and Kanye sharing the first verse with Joe.
-The other featured artists sing the intro and outro, which are the same.
-According to Joe the record had been mixed eight times by Kanye before its release, meaning a remix could be released in the future.
+"Pride N Joy" is a song by American rapper Fat Joe.
+The song features Kanye West, Miguel, Jadakiss, Mos Def, DJ Khaled, Roscoe Dash and Busta Rhymes.
+The song was produced by Bink! and contains additional songwriting from singer Rico Love.
+According to Joe, the record had been mixed eight times by West before its release.

 Music video

 The music video was directed by Hype Williams and premiered August 26, 2012 on MTV Jams as the Jam of The Week.
 Mos Def was not available when the video was shot, so Ashanti took his place.

 Remix

 The official remix was released on September 17, 2012.
 The remix features Trey Songz, Pusha T, Ashanti and Miguel.